 In WiX there is a separate mobile editor you can use to customize the look of your site on a mobile device.
 As you develop your site’s look and feel, I would recommend also working in parallel in the mobile editor so that you are happy with both the desktop and mobile look of your site.
 WiX allows you to hide elements of your site so it might fit better on the small screen of a smartphone, which is a very nice feature, but it may not be as easy to adjust things to your liking in the mobile view if you have already finalized your desktop site.

-You can turn on the mobile view of your site in WiX but I recommend against this, because it will then show your desktop site on a mobile device which will make it difficult for smart phone users to navigate it and will also not pass Google’s Mobile Friendly test.
+You can turn off the mobile view of your site in WiX but I recommend against this, because it will then show your desktop site on a mobile device which will make it difficult for smart phone users to navigate it and will also not pass Google’s Mobile Friendly test.
 Remember: Mobile friendliness is a Google ranking factor on mobile devices.

 On behalf of a client I reached out to WiX and asked them if they optimized image size for their user’s sites (since they had contacted me about updating this post), I never got an answer, but I did a simple test with two of the images I downloaded from my client’s site and found that I could significantly optimize the image sizes using TinyPNG.